regebro/how-to-diff-xml/talk.rst

     Another problem we get here is how to match text.
 If we just use LCS on the text, we'll get very hard to read diffs.

-    So we need some sort of semantic diffing there.
-    And we decided to use Googles diff_match_patch_library modules.
+    So we need some sort of semantic diffing there, a diff that understands words.
+So we decided to use Googles diff_match_patch library modules.

 ----